What to bring:

 Above all- something comfortable!

-- Trek Bib- must be visible by event staff
+- Trek bib- must be visible to event staff

 - Raincoat – weather dependant

-- Double layered good quality socks + spare pair, moisture wicking. – see more foot preparation here
+- Double layered good quality socks and a spare pair, moisture wicking – see more foot preparation here

 - Warm fleece – weather dependant

 It’s a good idea to eat a carbohydrate rich meal the night before.
 Something such as pasta, and adding in a protein like chicken or fish, then top up on event morning with a slow-release carbohydrate breakfast such as porridge.

 Food to pack for the journey should include carbohydrate rich, non-messy foods like:

 - Muesli bars (supplied at Rest Stops)